-You can’t beat the location of Bally’s Hotel and Casino, which has been a staple of the Las Vegas Strip for decades, including its time under its previous name of MGM Grand Hotel and Casino.
+You can’t beat the location of Horseshoe Las Vegas Hotel and Casino (formerly Bally’s), which has been a staple of the Las Vegas Strip for decades, including its time under its two previous names of Bally’s and the MGM Grand Hotel and Casino.
 Today, it’s a popular destination and one of the more affordable spots despite its prime location on the Vegas Strip.
 But where do you park, and how much should you expect to pay for this privilege?

-Self-parking at Bally’s is free for the first hour.
+Self-parking at Horseshoe is free for the first hour.
 Beyond that, expect to pay $15 for up to three hours or $18 for up to 24 hours of parking Monday – Thursday.
-Friday – Sunday the self-parking garage will cost $23 for parking between 1 – 24 hours.
+Friday – Sunday, the self-parking garage will cost $23 for parking between 1 – 24 hours.
 Valet parking will cost between $30 – $36.

 In the rest of this article, we’ll take a closer look at these parking fees as well as some exceptions to the rule.
 I’ll also share a bit of what you can expect to find and enjoy inside this iconic Las Vegas hotel and casino.